-As a result, kibble has both short- and long-term health implications.
+As a result, kibble has both short- and long-term health effects.

-If the above has not given you enough reasons to quit kibble, wait until you hear about what toxins this highly-processed food can contain and what they can do to your pet.
+If the above has not given you enough reasons to quit kibble, wait until you hear about what toxins this highly-processed food contains and what they do to your pet.

 There are several potential carcinogens in kibble.
-Some of the most prevalent is heterocyclic amines, which occur during the cooking process of meat, poultry, and fish.
+Some of the most prevalent are heterocyclic amines, which form during the cooking process of meat, poultry, and fish.
 They are linked to mutations in animal cells, which can ultimately lead to cancer.
-One study looked at 25 types of commercial dog foods and found that heterocyclic amines were present in 13.
+One study looked at25 types of commercial dog foods and found that heterocyclic amines were present in 13.

 Another probable carcinogen in kibble is acrylamide.
 This organic compound forms when sugars and amino acids reach high temperatures.
 Since kibble is extruded, acrylamide is always a problem.

 Most kibbles use high protein content as a selling point.
 However, nowhere on the bag do manufacturers mention if this protein is digestible.
 To gain the nutritional benefits of protein, dogs need high-grade, fresh food that is easy for their bodies to process.

 Dogs can suffer from allergies to many different types of foods.
 The most problematic are allergies to foods dogs would not normally encounter — including certain additives in kibble.